emiliobasualdo/Byzantine-Reliable-Announcement-Server/README.md

 java -jar hacker/target/hacker-1.0-jar-with-dependencies.jar 8001 127.0.0.1 8000
 ```

-# Run maven tests
+# Run Maven tests
 This runs simple tests we use to develop.
 For full testing of the server play around with the client.
-This tests are use check that the server returns correct or error messages when required.
+This tests are used to check that the server returns correct or error messages when required.
 ```shell script
 mvn test
 ```